-“Kwati khane din”, this is what the Bhaktapurians call to the day of Gunhi Punhi or Janai Purnima.
+“Kwati khane din” or “Kwati Punhi”, is what the Bhaktapurians term to the day of Gunhi Punhi or Janai Purnima.

 Every household, that day fills with this lavishing dish, called Kwati.
 It is more likely a soup, fragmented with the nine different types of beans.
 That includes ingredients like black gram, green gram, chickpea, field bean, soybean, field pea, garden pea, cowpea, and rice bean.

-Besides, people from all over Nepal and India prefer to go to Gosaikunda during Janai Purnima.
+People from all over Nepal and India prefer to go to Gosaikunda on the day of Janai Purnima.
 Though it is not a one-day hiking trail and destination, people targets to reach there on the same date as in Janai Purnima.
-After 3-4 days of trekking.
-This 4,380m altitude ranging lake is probably the holiest lake of Nepal.
+After 3-4 days of trekking, they finally reach this 4,380m altitude ranging lake, Gosaikunda which is assumed the holiest lake of Nepal.

 Even within the valley, the newa people have a trend to go there during Gunhi Punhi.
 They call it Silu Tirtha Yatra.
-Since they call the Gosaikunda as Silu.
-It seems quite an important destination for travelers.
+Since they call the Gosaikunda Silu.
+It seems quite an important destination for travellers.

 During the Samundramanthana, except him, no one could even bear to smell that poison.
 Ultimately, to save the world from that poisonous environment, he swallowed it and hold it in his throat.
-As for the effect, his throat became all off of the blue colors.
-That’s why he is thereafter also started to called as Nilkantha.
+As for the effect, his throat became all off of the blue colours.
+That’s why he is thereafter also started called Nilkantha.

 No review on this yet.
 Be the first one to review.